fredrik-rambris/adavatar/README.md

 ## Setup

-Updated LDAP connect info and search base
+1. Updated LDAP connect info and search base

-Put adavatar.php into /etc/cron.hourly
+2. Put adavatar.php into /etc/cron.hourly
-Put avatar.example.com.conf into your Apache httpd config, adjust accodingly Put avatar.php in the DocumentRoot you specified in your VirtualHost
+3. Put avatar.example.com.conf into your Apache httpd config, adjust accodingly
+4. Put avatar.php in the DocumentRoot you specified in your VirtualHost
+5. ?
+6. Profit